 There are some really simple home treatments that can be done that can be very effective.
 Ensuring your child drinks plenty of fluid is really essential to ensuring to avoid dehydration - they need more fluids on board when they're fighting an infection, they have a fever or it's hot weather.

 If your child is quite congested, then using a humidifier will help moisten the airways and improve coughing symptoms.
 Using saline nasal drops can also be effective and safe.
 Keeping children upright as much as possible is beneficial.

-For those under 1 years old, only 3% end up needing hospital admission.
+For those under 1 years old, only 3 in every 100 children end up needing hospital admission.
 So if symptoms become severe, your child may need to attend the hospital for oxygen and fluid intake support.
 Oxygen is delivered via a mask and fluid is given through a vein.
 In extreme cases, an invasive procedure may be performed to help with their breathing.

 Was this helpful?